What children’s ministry doesn’t want to double your Sunday school attendance? We all do! Here’s what we did.

 This high-attendance event had twice the meaning as others we’d done previously.
 It was successful numerically and spiritually.
 Oh, and did I mention that it was twice the fun and half the work?

-Art Murphy is founder and president of Arrow Ministries, a national ministry to parents, churches, and children’s ministry leaders.
-Please keep in mind that phone numbers, addresses, and prices are subject to change.
+Art Murphy is founder and president of Children’s Ministry Solutions, a national ministry to parents, churches, and children’s ministry leaders.